Having bank accounts in multiple currencies can be messy and expensive for international people or business.

 These three are our top picks when transferring large amounts based on service and fee structure designed for large amounts.

 Apart from the multi currency account and money transfers (we cover in our Wise Review), the debit card and business account could be game changers.

 3.1 Wise Debit Card

 You can apply for the Wise debit card in most countries, but not the whole world.

 Since there are always changes, click here to see if the card is available in your country.

-Since the Wise debit card is a MasterCard it means that in combination with your multi currency account you can make purchases in 200+ countries get free ATM withdrawals worldwide up to £200 GBP/ $250 USD or equivalent per month (over that amount, you’ll pay a 2% fee per withdrawal).
+Since the Wise debit card is a MasterCard it means that in combination with your multi currency account you can make purchases in over 40 currencies in over 150 countries get free ATM withdrawals worldwide up to £200 GBP/ $250 USD or equivalent per month (over that amount, you’ll pay a 2% fee per withdrawal).

 Spending money in the same currency is free.

 And if you’re spending in a different currency, you’ll pay a small conversion fee between 0.35% and 2.85% when you convert money.

 The card automatically converts from the currency with the lowest exchange fees.
 For common currency conversions, fees are usually at the low end below 1%.
 However, we recommend checking your fees here.